arskom/JsQt/README.md

 directory to .js files in the target directory preserving directory structure and file names.

-Here's the canonical way to work with jsqt is illustrated in the test project in https://github.com/arskom/JsQt/tree/master/test:
+The canonical way to work with jsqt is illustrated in the test project in https://github.com/arskom/JsQt/tree/master/test:

+Here's the explanation:

 1. Have your .ui files under source/xml/<root_ns>/draw/Sample.ui
 2. Compile them using: